MultiPoolMiner/MultiPoolMiner/README.txt

 Advanced configuration for Miners

 Settings for each configured miner are stored in its own subsection.
-Theses settings are only valid for the named miner.
+These settings are only valid for the named miner.

 Ignore miner fee in profit calculations